democracy-how/democracy-how/README.md

 For democracy to survive it is important to keep economic prosperity among the population.
 In fact, that's a key factor for the survival of any regime.
 During transition times from dictatorship to democracy the population needs to adjust to new rules that potentially can quickly change.
 Instability is not healthy for business.
 In addition, many times dictatorships  collapse after acquiring much debt and this debt is falling on the shoulders of a new democratic country.
 During dictatorship many working places and resources may be owned by the government and will go through a privatization process leading to job losses and instability.
 Investing in environment where entrepreneurship can thrive and where it is protected will help establishing the democratic rule.
 Otherwise, discontent people will try to bring back the old times where they at least could have a bread on their table.

+# Importance of primaries

+Often the participation of citizens in democratic elections is limited to elections themselves: reading about candidates and then voting for the appropriate ones during the election date.
+However, an important part of democratic stability is to vote in primaries and influence inside your favorite party.
+So that a party that you support isn't being taken over by radicals or hostile institutes.
+Without a wide participation in primaries a party is exposed to people for which a selection of a candidate is very important.
+Suppose a small amount of population  participate in primaries.
+What kind of people will participate?
+The people for which some political issues are more important than their spare time.
+When an economy is stable, there is a tendency for most people to skip voting in primaries.
+Such situation leaves politicians with no choice, but to attend to the wishes of a more dedicated electorate of the party, which is often more radical.
+For example groups that vote based on a direction of a religious leader will be more willing to spend time on primaries.
+An outcome of unballanced primaries will be radical political leaders from both left and right parties.
+By the time an election date comes, the voters that skip primaries are limited in their ability to influence the democratic process.

 # The useful idiots